Equivalent Diving Qualifications from Different Agencies

 - Technical Diving International.
 Agencies that are accepted to meet the prerequisites for TDI include: IANTD, ANDI, DSATI, SSI, NAUI, NACD, NSS-CDS, CMAS, BSAC and CDAA.

-Recommended Books for Beginners
+Recommended Training Books

 - The Diving Manual